jhrcook/tidy-tuesday/README.md

 \| [analysis](2020-03-10_college-tuition-diversity-and-pay.md)

-I tried to do some classic linear modeling and mixed effects modeling, but the dat didn’t really require it.
+I tried to do some classic linear modeling and mixed effects modeling, but the data didn’t really require it.
 Still, I got some practice with this method and read plenty about it online during the process.

 ![](./2020-03-10_college-tuition-diversity-and-pay_files/figure-gfm/unnamed-chunk-8-1.png)